okta/terraform-provider-oktapam/docs/data-sources/project.md

 ### Optional

 - `contains` (String) If a value is provided, the results are filtered to only contain resources that contain the value in the name field.
-- `self` (Boolean) If 'true', only lists the ASA Projects that the ASA User making this request has been assigned.
+- `self` (Boolean) If `true`, only lists the ASA Projects that the ASA User making this request has been assigned.

 ### Read-Only

 - `id` (String) The ID of this resource.
 - `projects` (List of Object) Returns a list of ASA Projects associated with the ASA Team specified in the OKTAPAM_TEAM environment variable.
-For more information check out the [documentation](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/projects.htm) on ASA Projects. (see [below for nested schema](#nestedatt--projects))
+For details, [Projects](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/projects.htm). (see [below for nested schema](#nestedatt--projects))

 <a id="nestedatt--projects"></a>
 ### Nested Schema for `projects`